jacebenson/jace.pro/content/post/2017-10-28-setup/index.md

-If you're on windows this pairs well with [KeyPosé](http://jungsbluth.de/magnus/blog/2008/08/01/keypose-flavour-your-screencasts-with-shortcuts/) to show keypresses.
+If you're on windows this pairs well with [KeyPosé](http://jungsbluth.de/magnus/blog/2008/08/01/keypose-flavour-your-screencasts-with-shortcuts/) to show key presses.

 ### Password Manager

 When I did consulting I had to remember hundreds of logins.
 That's not an easy feat.
 It was then I decided I'm going to use a password manager.
 I've never looked back.
 [Bitwarden](https://bitwarden.com) has been great for me.
-You have to make a few setting modifications so it doesnt set fields automatically (because you don't want it to update a password value accidentally).
+You have to make a few setting modifications so it doesn't set fields automatically (because you don't want it to update a password value accidentally).
 Outside of that it's pretty great.